What is Red Light Therapy? (And the Difference Between Red and Near-Infrared Light)

 Then we have the placebo effect.
 As with any therapy, part of the effect always comes from the placebo effect.
 And certainly,one’s ability to see and feel something working figures into the placebo effect.
 So while there is no actual research testing this theory, based on my experience working with people, I believethat it is likely that red light has a superior placebo effectcompared with near-infrared light.
 Again, just because the human eye cannot see the near-infrared light, it immediately causes some people to wonder “Does this thing even do anything—I can’t see or feel anything.
 What the heck did I just buy—a light that doesn’t even emit any light?”
 In other words,some people will have thoughts that create an ANTI-PLACEBO EFFECT, which works against them (and causes them to send me angry emails because they’re confused and think that they just bought a non-functional light).
 To be blunt, part of the reason I suggest a 50-50 mix of red and near-infrared over a pure infrared device (most of the time) is simply to avoid people getting confused and thinking that their light doesn’t work.

-2.Near-infrared (800-880nm) has significantly more power output per LED bulb.
 Some estimates are about 30% more power output.
 So the dose will be higher with near-infrared lamps compared to red lamps of the same wattage, so you get a more potent dose.

-3.Near-infrared can be more expensive, depending on who you purchase it from.
 Certain companies like Joovv charge significantly more money for near-infrared compared to red.

 This is the much more important difference between red and near-infrared light.